Vipertime: Career

 Vipertime released a new single 'Limbs' and B-side 'All Our Heroes Are Dead' on HPBC Records on 5 February 2021, which received radio pay on Gilles Peterson's BBC Radio 6 Music show and Worldwide FM plays from Colin Curtis (DJ) and Tina Edwards.
 These tracks mix the band's trademark "Nubian scales and punk aggression" with the influence of saxophonists Steve Grossman and Gato Barbieri.

 In May 2022 the band released their single 'Beatviper' and followed this with 'Head Up (feat.
 Franz Von)' in November 2022.
 Both singles came out on HPBC Records and featured drummer George Hall replacing Charlie Grimwood.

 On 5 May 2023 the band released their second album Arise and followed this with a 10-date UK tour.
 Described as “technically outstanding and phenomenally imaginative” by Louder Than War, the album received radioplay from Gilles Peterson and Iggy Pop on BBC Radio 6 Music, Jamie Cullum on BBC Radio 2 and YolanDa Brown on Jazz FM.
 The album includes guest appearances from Jasmine Myra (Gondwana Records) on alto saxophone, Mick Bardon on cello, and vocals from Jamaican-born, Sheffield-based hip-hop and afro-fusion artist Franz Von.
 Louder Than War placed the album at #64 in their Albums Of 2023 list.

+In November 2023 George Hall left the band to focus on his solo project and his work with Jasmine Myra.
+He was replaced by Josh Smout.
+In 2024 Vipertime were selected for the Jazz North 'Northern Line' scheme and used this funding to undertake a nine-date UK tour in early 2025.